 DALK is indicated when there is an opacity of the front layers of the cornea and the endothelial (back) layer is healthy.
 An air bubble is used to separate the layers.
 Advantages over standard keratoplasty include faster healing, less chance of rejection, and less astigmatism.

 Corneal transplant surgery may be combined with other surgery.
 Cataract surgery with intraocular lens placement, secondary insertion of an intraocular lens, or intraocular lens exchange are the most common procedures performed at the same time as corneal surgery.
 A corneal transplant procedure usually takes 30 minutes to 1 hour.

 Cornea Donor Tissue Selection

 Eyebanks collect, examine, test, and distribute corneas to ophthalmologists for corneal transplant surgery.
-Dr. Fuerst uses Tissue Banks International (TBI), certified by the Eye Banking Association of America, for corneal donor tissue.
-Dr. Fuerst works with TBI to find a suitable donor and arranges to have the cornea sent to the surgical facility.
+Dr. Fuerst uses several eyebanks, all certified by the Eye Banking Association of America, for corneal donor tissue.
+Dr. Fuerst works with the eyebank to find a suitable donor, has the donor prepared by the eyebank for the planned procedure, and arranges to have the cornea sent to the surgical facility.